 So far, so good.

-Despite these unusual circumstances -- no contract with Caltrans, no Center resources and no accurate assessment of potential liabilities -- Wells Fargo Insurance and RLI proceeded to arrange for $700,000 in surety bonds on October 2, 2012.
-The move was scheduled to begin 10 days later, on October 12.
+Despite these unusual circumstances--no contract with Caltrans, no science center resources, and no accurate assessment of potential liabilities--Wells Fargo Insurance and RLI proceeded to arrange for $700,000 in surety bonds on Oct.
+2, 2012.
+The move was scheduled to begin 10 days later, on Oct.
+12.

 As the time for the move neared, the Los Angeles International Airport staff began to worry about having the massive Sarens crane on airport property at the beginning of the shuttle's journey.
 By standing policy, any work done on airport property by outside vendors must be bonded.

 What made the request for bonding unusual is that the airport wanted the bond to be issued with Sarens as the contractor naming Sarens as the obligee, or the protected party, rather than the airport.

 At Wells Fargo Insurance's suggestion, the California Science Center was named as the obligee and the bond was made in the amount of the original contract with Sarens for project planning.
 All of the surety bonding was now in place.